KinsonDigital/Carbonate/README.md

 <h2 style="font-weight:bold;border:0" align="center">📖 About Carbonate 📖</h2>

-**Carbonate** is a messaging library that uses the observable pattern.
-It adds the ability to easily and reliably push and pull messages to different parts or systems of an application.
-This helps promote decoupling between different parts of your application as well as increasing your application's testability.
+**Carbonate** is a messaging library built on the observable pattern, empowering seamless and dependable push-and-pull message handling across various parts or systems within an application.
+This fosters decoupling among different components, enhancing your application's overall testability.

 For a real-world example, check out the [Velaptor](https://github.com/KinsonDigital/Velaptor) code base which is an open source 2D game development framework.
 This library has been vital for decoupling the different sub-systems and making Velaptor testable.

-Go [here](https://refactoring.guru/design-patterns/observer) for a great explanation of the observer pattern.
-There are many tutorials and examples of this pattern all over the web.
-It is well documented, well known, and a highly used programming pattern.
+Go [here](https://refactoring.guru/design-patterns/observer) for information on the observer pattern.
+This design pattern has been extensively covered in various tutorials and examples across the web, making it well-documented, widely recognized, and a highly popular programming pattern.

 > **Note** Click [here](https://github.com/KinsonDigital/Carbonate/tree/preview/Samples) to view all of the sample projects.

 <h2 style="font-weight:bold;border:0" align="center">✨ Features & Benefits ✨</h2>

 **Features:**
-- Sending notifications of events with no data
+- Sends notifications of events with no data
-- Sending notifications of events with data
+- Sends notifications of events with data
-- Sending notifications of events with data that also returns data
+- Sends notifications of events with data and returns data
-- Interfaces and abstractions are provided for custom implementations and to accommodate testing
+- Interfaces and abstractions are provided for custom implementations and to provide testability

 **Benefits:**
 - Increases decoupling
 - Increases testability
-- Ability to send data and events without the need to change the public API
+- Sends data and events without needing to change the public API
 - Promotes the [Open/Closed Principle](https://www.tutorialsteacher.com/csharp/open-closed-principle)

 <h2 style="font-weight:bold;border:0" align="center">💡 Examples 💡</h2>

 Below are some examples to demonstrate some basic uses of ***Carbonate***.
-Use cases will depend on your application and your needs.  ***Carbonate*** is very flexible but how you use it depends on your needs.
+This library is very flexible but how you use it depends on the needs of your application.

 <h3 style="font-weight:bold;color: #00BBC6">Non-directional push notifications</h3>

 To send a _**non-directional**_ push notification of something that has occurred, you can use the `PushReactable` type.
 The subscriber will use the `ReceiveReactor` type for subscriptions.
-The term _**Non-directional**_ means that no data is being pushed out with the notification or returned from the notification.
+The term _**Non-directional**_ means that no data is being pushed out or returned from the notification call stack.
 This is great for sending a notification that an event has occurred when no data is needed.

 ```cs
 var messenger = new PushReactable(); // Create the messenger object to push notifications